Maple-Discord-Bot/Maple-but-it-s-public/README.md

 # Maple

+### No we are not an open source project
+* What?
+Are you here to copy codes or something?

 ### How it began
 * The bot started as a hobby project for my school server.
 As I upgrade it on and on, my friend also invited the bot to their  servers too!
 This bot now has a lot of functions to help and assist with your server!
 With frequent updates every week, more useful features will be added with a dashboard website coming soon to help configure the bot to help with your server!